How Is Mass And Volume Different

 To fully grasp the difference between mass and volume, it's helpful to understand related concepts:

 • Density: Density is defined as mass per unit volume (ρ = m/V).
 It is a measure of how tightly packed the matter is in an object.
 Density helps us understand why some objects float while others sink.
-For example, wood is less dense than water, so it floats, while iron is denser than water, so it sinks.
+To give you an idea, wood is less dense than water, so it floats, while iron is denser than water, so it sinks.

 • Weight: Weight is the force exerted on an object due to gravity (W = mg, where g is the acceleration due to gravity).
 Unlike mass, which is an intrinsic property, weight depends on the gravitational field.
 An object's weight can change depending on its location, while its mass remains constant.